-- 4.1 All options that were considered by Brimfield and Little Hereford during the development of their Plan have been assessed as part of the SEA, the summary matrix of the assessment can be found in Table B2 options regarding Housing site options are in Appendix 4. - 4.2 The options covered site options that are likely to formulate the topics going forward in the Plan.
-These options were also considered at public consultation events across the Group Parish in January, May and July 2014.
-The results of which will feed into the identification of the preferred options and ultimately the draft policies. - 4.3 Call for Sites exercise helped to inform planning policies and site allocations within the NDP.
-Landowners and agents were given 4 weeks to put forward housing sites for consideration and selected 13 potential sites.
-The members of the community that have taken part in site options were Consultation.
-Site allocations document was handed out throughout the group parish and handed back in via the village shop 102 comments were received.
-Option 1 was the preferred option for sites to potential housing to be developed.
-This was backed up by a vote of nearly half (49.44%) for option 1, followed by option 2 (27.07%) and then option 3 (23.49%). - 4.4 The site options provided, all had a generally positive impact upon the Baseline data and SEA objectives, in particular Option 2 and Option 3 would have the most impact upon the environment due to number of sites to use for development could increase congestions in several places.
-Proposed scale of option 1 up to 40 houses could have a significant impact, however the policy BLH2 has a cap of 15 houses within the site instead of 40. - 4.5 Overall all of the options had a positive effect on the SEA objectives and baseline.
-The policies within the NDP will help to ensure mitigation of new development and additional details are provided for the location and design of any proposed site then the assessment of the policies should result in a positive result.
-As these options were generally moving towards the SEA objectives any further alternatives would probably be moving away and therefore no further options are required to be assessed.
+- 5.1 All options that were considered by the NDP steering group during the development of their plan have been assessed as part of the SEA and the summary matrix of the assessment can be found in Table B2 at Appendix 4. - The options were based on perceptions of the likely most important issues for the NDP and feedback from public consultation events across the Group Parish in January, May and July 2014.
+The results fed into the identification of the preferred options and ultimately NDP policies. - Also of importance was the Call for Sites exercise that helped to site allocations within the NDP.
+Landowners and agents were given 4 weeks to put forward housing sites for consideration and 13 potential sites were selected.
+The subsequent site allocations document was handed out throughout the group parish and handed back in via the village shop.
+A total of 102 comments were received.
+Option 1 was the preferred option.
+This was supported by nearly half (49.44%) of respondents, followed by option 2 (27.07%) and then option 3 (23.49%). - The site options had a generally positive impact upon the baseline data and SEA objectives; though Options 2 and 3 in particular would have the most impact upon the environment due to number of site allocations proposed and the attendant rise in problems associated with vehicular movements and water abstraction etc. - 5.5 The overall effect of the policies was positive and therefore no further options were required to be assessed.